 Copy-Item -Path '\Shared\ITUsers.txt' -Destination '\Backup'

-Note that if the target file already exists, the copy attempt will fail.
+Note that the copy attempt will fail if the target file already exists.
 Learn how to overwrite the target files during a copy operation.

 How do I move a file using PowerShell?

-To moves an item and its child items (files and folders) from one location to another, use the Move-Item cmdlet:
+To move an item and its child items (files and folders) from one location to another, use the Move-Item cmdlet:

 Move-Item -Path \Shared\Backups1.bak -Destination \Backup